Victoria Rail Trail

 The Victoria Rail Trail (VRTC) is an 85km rail trail with corridors linking Kinmount to Bethany, through Lindsay.

 The VRTC features some off-road riding on flat grades and gentle gradients.
 The gravel base is well suited for mountain bikes, hybrids and even road bikes with robust tires.
-There are some some paved portions along the trail.
+There are some paved portions along the trail.

 Ken Reid Conservation Area